VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 }
 ```

-### Creating a Psuedo Transaction when the Workflow Saves Its State and Sends a Command
+### Creating a Psuedo Transaction when the Process Manager Saves Its State and Sends a Command

 It is not possible to have a transaction in Windows Azure that spans
-persisting the **RegistrationProcess** to storage and sending the
+persisting the **RegistrationProcessManager** to storage and sending the
 command.
 Therefore the team decided to save any failed commands that the
-workflow sends, and to automatically retry those commands the next time
+process manager sends, and to automatically retry those commands the next time
-that the system loads the workflow from storage.
+that the system loads the process manager from storage.

 > **MarkusPersona:** The migration utility for moving to the V3 release
 > updates the database schema to accomodate the new storage requirement.

 The following code sample from the **SqlProcessDataContext** class shows
 how the system persists the failed commands along with the state of the
-workflow:
+process manager:

 ```Cs
 public void Save(T process)